hswolff/votey-uppy/README.md

 - [x] Create standalone Item page
 - [x] Allow Admins to edit an existing Item
   - Able to promote `pending` items to `open`
-- [ ] Make description field take in Markdown and render as markdown

 ### Milestone 3